webD97/chameleon/docs/documentation/Image.md

 ### draw()
     Image Image::draw(IPrimitive&gt; $primitives)

-Draw one or more primitives onto the image
+Draw one or more primitives onto the image.

 #### Arguments